Air Force Vietnam War Chicago, IL Flight date: 04/09/22

 This captain comes from a long line of veterans.
 His grandfather served in World War I. His father and uncle both served in World War II.
 Larry Nazimek, an only child, who grew up in Chicago, attended Saint Hyacinth, a private school now closed.
 His childhood goal was to fly.
 Even as a small boy in the sandbox, he had his eyes on the planes flying overhead.

-At that particular time there was a greater need for navigators as opposed to pilots.
-He attended navigation school in Sacramento, California.
-He now was qualified not only as a pilot but also as a navigator.
 He trained on the T-29 which was called the “flying classroom“.
-He attributes his expertise on World War II technology of airplanes to his experience in the “flying classroom”.
-He later became a back-seater weapons system officer, in the F4 phantom.
-After submitting several letters from colonels and generals, he was accepted into pilot training.
-He trained on T-37 and the T-38.
-He went on to fly B-52’s.
-After training Larry was sent to Okinawa flying the F-4D.
+He attributes his knowledge of World War II technology of airplanes to his experience in the “flying classroom”.
+He later became a weapons system officer, in the F4 phantom.
+After training at Luke AFB, AZ, Larry was sent to Okinawa flying the F-4D.

-1977 was Goldsboro, North Carolina, where he practiced dropping 25-pound bombs from an F-4.
-He ended up being one of the instructors from Del Rio Texas to Castle Air Force Base to Grand Forks North Dakota where he served his last few years in the service.
+He went on to fly B-52’s, training at Castle AFB, CA, and then on to his operational assignment at Grand Forks AFB, ND, flying B-52s and T-38s.
+There he served his last few years in the service.
 As Larry describes it “those last four years during the Cold War were spent in a very cold place.”

 Captain Larry Nazimek has had an amazing life, so many different adventures, which makes him an extremely interesting interview.
 The most admirable takeaway is his dedication to the veterans and the ongoing purpose to improve their lives.
 We salute you Larry!
 Your service continues in your volunteer work for your fellow Americans.